dyj0183/React-Movies-Project-Connect-To-API/README.md

 This is a simple project for using React to practice connecting to API, sending HTTP requests, and handling the errors.
 I am taking a Udemy course from Max and I used his starting project to code along, so I can learn all these skills.

-I used the Star Wars API to practice.
+I sent GET request to the Star Wars API and both GET and POST requests to my Google Firebase project.
 <!--
 [Software Demo Video](https://youtu.be/yijynkr9l0E) -->